REO Town: History

 The REO Motor Car Company began producing automobiles along South Washington Avenue in REO Town in 1905, ending production in 1975.

 The REO Town Commercial Association was formed in 2003 to encourage businesses and residential growth in the area.

 In July 2010 the Lansing Board of Water & Light announced plans to construct a $182 million natural gas-powered electric and steam generation plant along Washington Avenue in REO Town.
 The eight-story facility moved 180 jobs upon its opening in January 2013.
 Plans also call for the renovation and reuse of the former Grand Trunk railroad station.
 Construction of the new power station began in May 2011.
 The cogeneration power plant became operational on July 1, 2013.

 In August 2010 the former Deluxe Inn was transformed into an outdoor urban graffiti art exhibit.
 The planned event attracted approximately 25 artists.
 The defunct motel, at the north end of REO Town, was demolished in September 2010 and is currently a large grassy lot.

 In August 2011 Lansing received a $326,100 federal transportation grant to help pay for a $2.1 million streetscape project along Washington Avenue in REO Town.

 Economy

-REO Town has several large and small employers, including Board of Water and Light, the Record Lounge, Saddleback BBQ, REO Town Pub, Blue Owl Coffee, Michigan Creative, Soulful Earth Herbals, Woke Mind Body Studio, New Horizons, Studio Intrigue Architects, Good Truckin' Diner, Quality Dairy, Riverview Church, O'Leary Paint Company, Lansing Sanitary Supply Company and LEAP.

-REO Town's largest employer is still the automotive industry with the Lansing Grand River Assembly plant employing approximately 2,500 hourly and salary employees.
+REO Town has several large and small employers.
+Its largest employer is still the automotive industry with the Lansing Grand River Assembly plant employing approximately 2,500 hourly and salary employees.

-REO Town is host to many vintage/second hand stores including REO Town Marketplace, Vintage Junkies, Community Finery, Thriftique, Blue Onyx Thirft, Jean Jean Vintage, Jo's Unique Boutique and St. Vincent De Paul.

-REO Town's hair and nail services include Cuttin Up Barber Shop and the Artisan Company.